 +10 to Awesome for all Quebecois bands as well for singing in French!
-It’s Quebecois French, which is significantly different from Parisian French in some ways, but I’m nonetheless greatly enjoying starting to learn some of the language.
+It’s Quebecois French, which is significantly different from Parisian French in some ways, but I have greatly enjoyed being able to work on learning the language thanks to this music.

 le vent du nord

-Le Vent du Nord, my current favorite Quebecois band, is leading the way for me on not only trying to learn a bit of Quebecois French, but learning to play along with them as well.
-LVN boast four excellent musicians, most notable of whom are their lead singer Nicolas Boulerice, who plays a hurdy gurdy, and their fiddler Olivier Demers, who is also their podorythmie guy.
+Le Vent du Nord, my top favorite Quebecois band, leads the way for me on not only trying to learn Quebecois French, but learning to play along with them as well.
+LVDN boasts five excellent musicians, most notable of whom are their lead singer Nicolas Boulerice, who plays a hurdy gurdy, and their original fiddler Olivier Demers, who is also their podorythmie guy.
 Their incoming new second fiddler is André Brunet, my other favorite Quebecois fiddler, and he and Olivier are two of the big reasons I am now learning the fiddle myself.

 la volée d’castors